 - Who is going to pay for all the infrastructure support?
 Who is going to pay for all the wear & tear on the roads?
 Who is going to pay for trash pick-up?
 Who will cover the cost of the police?

-- There is contradictory information regarding the use of the arena.
+- There is lack of information regarding the use of the arena.
+They could cover the ice and add an additional 800 seats.

 - Citizens and neighbors appreciate the community outreach but fear, as in previous CC projects, it will serve to check a box and their concerns will not be considered and addressed.
 Especially with the City of Colorado Springs since the arena is a C4C project supported by the City.
-We feel this is a conflict of interest for the planning department and City Council.
+We feel this is a conflict of interest for the Planning Department, the Downtown Review Board and City Council.

 - Citizens and neighbors do not have direct communications with the decision makers.